jugglingdev/shopping-list-app/README.md

 ### Phase 9: Authentication & Route Protection in Angular

 The next step of the project was incorporating authentication.
 I added an Auth Service to handle signing up, signing in, showing error messages during login, and storing tokens to fetch and save data from the backend in Firebase.
 I also used a router guard to protect the recipes page from unauthenticated access.
 Finally, I updated the header content to display the appropriate navigation links based on user status.

+### Phase 10: Dynamic Components

+Next up is dynamic components.
+Instead of displaying an error message on the page above the login form, I made the message display as a pop-up that could be clicked out of or closed.
+I explored two ways of doing this:  with `*ngIf` and programmatically by creating a component factory and using a `ViewContainerRef`.

 ## Reflection